bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 .. tip::

-   To consume a SOAP service running in the same Axon Ivy Engine / Application as the client the placeholder :code:`{ivy.engine.baseurl}` can be used.
+   To consume a SOAP service running in the same |ivy-engine| / Application as the client the placeholder :code:`{ivy.engine.baseurl}` can be used.

    E.g. ``{ivy.engine.baseurl}/ws/myservice``